Search String

 Oids and MIDI Maze were not only masterpieces, they were ST-exclusives.

-The ST had a few other problems as well; namely, lack of hardware scrolling, no bit blitter and 3-channel audio that was inferior to Commodore 64 SID and Amiga Paula [1].
-The ST also only had 720K diskettes whereas the Amiga had 880K ones.
+The ST had a few other problems as well; namely, lack of hardware scrolling, no bit blitter and Yamaha YM2149 3-channel audio that was inferior to Commodore 64 SID and Amiga Paula [1].
+The ST also only had 720kB diskettes whereas the Amiga had 880kB ones.
+The Atari TOS operating system is also a joke compared to Amiga Workbench.

 One could be forgiven for referring to the ST as a "16-bit ZX Spectrum with MIDI"; it was only its MPU, RAM, diskette-space and color that separated it from the 8-bits; it did not have any custom chips like the C64 or the Amiga; its parts were off-the-shelf.
 That said, it was cheap, decent and had tons of software, so it sold well.